microsoftgraph/msgraph-sdk-powershell/src/Identity.Partner/v1.0/docs/Update-MgTenantRelationshipDelegatedAdminCustomer.md

 ```

 ### -TenantId
-The Azure AD-assigned tenant ID of the customer.
+The Microsoft Entra ID-assigned tenant ID of the customer.
 Read-only.

 ```yaml